zap-coding-agent

 Three modes, your choice:

-deny Completely read-only.
-The agent can read and reason but cannot write files or run commands.
+deny Completely read-only — the agent can read and reason but cannot write a single byte or run any command

 Full audit trail